Katrine Lunde: International

 Lunde made her debut on the Norwegian national team in 2002.
 She is a six-time European champion (2004, 2006, 2008, 2010, 2020, 2022).
 She is World champion from 2011, received a silver medal at the 2007 World Women's Handball Championship, and a bronze medal at the 2009 World Championship.
 In August 2008, together with her twin sister, she won the gold medal at the 2008 Summer Olympics in Beijing.
 She was selected into the tournament's All-Star Team, and was also overall top goalkeeper with a 42% save rate.

 Lunde was again named goalkeeper of the All-Star Team in the 2008 European Championship and ranked second on the Top Goalkeepers list with a 47% save rate.

 She was also part of the Norwegian team that won the gold medal at the 2012 Summer Olympics.

 She won a gold medal with the Norwegian team at the 2024 Summer Olympics, and was also named by IHF the most valuable player at the tournament.
 This was her fifth Olympic medal from five different Olympics: three gold and two bronze.

-Lunde has participated in 24 international championships for the national team.
+Lunde has participated in 25 international championships for the national team, which is a world record.
+She announced that she would retire for the Norwegian national team in major tournaments after the 2025 World Women's Handball Championship.
+The final against Germany was her last ever match.
+Norway won gold medals and Lunde had a save percentage of 41%.
+She also had the best save percentage in the entire tournament with 48% and made the tournament all-star team.